MiWeiss/Project-Tips/README.md

     but of which you were not aware.

 Rule of Thumb (Mutation Testing): If all your tests are green
-    and you change a random piece of correct and tested code to something thats's wrong, at least one test should fail.
+    and you change a random piece of correct and tested code to something that's wrong, at least one test should fail.

 #### :+1: :+1: No checkstyle errors or compiler warnings